geofft/pycon2025/README.md

 * [LWN](https://lwn.net), which has [summaries of the "merge windows" for upcoming kernel releases](https://lwn.net/Kernel/Index/#Releases), as well as a lot of coverage of major features, ongoing discussions, and things besides the Linux kernel itself.
 I am very happy to support them by subscribing, but all their paywalled content is free after a week.
 * [KernelNewbies](https://kernelnewbies.org) is a website / community aiming to help people who are new to contributing to the Linux kernel.
 They publish [detailed changelogs of each kernel release](https://kernelnewbies.org/LinuxVersions) with info on basically every change, linking to LWN articles or other blog posts if they exist, or just to the commit message at worst.

+Finally, depending on your needs, you might want to investigate the following approaches:

+* There is much more of the [ctypes](https://docs.python.org/3/library/ctypes.html) module than what was used in this talk.
+It is very commonly used for binding to other C libraries; you may also find it useful for binding to the C standard library's own wrappers of system calls, though new system calls are rare.
+* [Cython](https://cython.org/) lets you write in a Python-like language with some extensions for talking about C types.
+* If you need full control, there is always the [C API to Python](https://docs.python.org/3/c-api/index.html), which lets you write Python modules in C. This is how standard library modules like `fcntl` are themselves written.
+* If you need full control but do not want to write C, a compelling option is using [PyO3](https://pyo3.rs), which lets you write Python modules in Rust, plus tools like [bindgen](https://rust-lang.github.io/rust-bindgen/) to make C functions and data types available in Python.

 Contact and copyright
 ---